green-fox-academy/myfirstapp-syllabus/week02/exercises/events-intro.md

 $(selector).on(eventType, function);
 ```

-Above, you have to use a valid css *selector* and of predefined *eventTypes*.
+Above, you have to use a valid css *selector* and one of jQuery's predefined
+*eventTypes*.
 The most common *events* are `click` and `submit`.
-The last parameter is the
+The last
-action you want to perform upon the user interacted with your page.
+parameter is the action you want to perform upon the user interacted with your
+page.

 ## Exercise 1

 - Create a webpage
-- Add a button to you body
+- Add a button to the body
 - Insert jQuery
-- Add a script at the end of you body
+- Add a script at the end of the body
   - Add an event listener to the button
-  - Log 'Yeah, you clicked on me' to console when the user clicks on the button
+  - Log 'Yeah, you clicked me' to the console when the user clicks on the button

 ## Exercise 2